numerized/mindlife-custom-battery-rangeslider/readme.md

 <mindlife-battery value="40" animated-hint="true" disabled="false"></mindlife-battery>
 ```

-`value` is the value watched by the component at initialisation and during execution to force it to a specified value.
+`value` is the value set by the component at initialisation.

 `animated-hint` is a boolean value to enable the UX hint that will shake the handle of the slider to hint user that it can be moved.